prishah12/Three-Joint-Robotic-Arm/index.md

 Once I tested the servos and joysticks to confirm they worked, I set all the servos to 90°, and then began assembling the arm.
 I finished building the arm in a couple days with not too many problems, but I did run into a few challenges while assembling it.
 First, since the Nano shield I was using was different from the shield used in the kit, I only was able to attach one end of the shield to the base, meaning it wasn't fully secure.
 Some parts were also a bit tedious to assemble due things like tiny screws and tight places to screw things in.

 Once I finished assembling and wiring the arm, I tested it out with the Arm code, which made me realize I needed to readjust the second servo back to 90°.
 Otherwise, the controller did work, but the movement of servo 2 was very jittery so that is something I need to fix in the future.
 Additionally, the first servo used to rotate the turntable was not fully turning, so I need to adjust that as well.
-For my second milestone, I plan on resolving these problems and then work on adding a camera onto the arm
+For my second milestone, I plan on resolving these problems and then work on adding a camera onto the arm.

 ![IMG_1547](https://github.com/user-attachments/assets/d62eb814-781d-4129-8fe6-739da0b867bf)